osc-rotterdam/osc-rotterdam.github.io/content/post/radman/index.md

 # About me

 I've been hands-on solving engineering problems with data, statistical, and deep learning methods during my previous tenures as Data Scientist, R&D Engineer, and Design Engineer in energy efficiency and smart city domains.

-Click on the picture to send an email.
-The icon on the right redirects to social media.

 <!-- # Expertise -->